 José A Saco Street is named after José Antonio Saco (one of the independence leaders in Cuban history), a pedestrian-only street with lots of shops and restaurants.

-Jose A Saco street runs through the center of the city and is home to a range of attractions, like the San Juan Hill Monument (which commemorates the Battle of Santiago that took place during Cuba’s War of Independence).
+Like the San Juan Hill Monument (commemorating the Battle of Santiago that took place during Cuba’s War of Independence).

 10. Santiago De Cuba Harbor Boat Tour